 Submissions for this award will consist of a coherent body of work which is of the same quality, rigour and volume as required of a standard PhD in your field and which constitutes an original contribution to knowledge.

 We welcome applications from Westminster staff and from outside the University.
-Applications are considered on their merits within the relevant Faculties and applicants are advised to approach the relevant members of academic staff for an informal discussion before applying.
+Applications are considered on their merits within the relevant colleges and applicants are advised to approach the relevant members of academic staff for an informal discussion before applying.

 If your application is successful, you will be assigned one or more supervisors who will advise on which of your publications should form your final submission to be examined and how your commentary should be written.
 The commentary (usually between 5,000 and 10,000 words) describes the aims of the research you’ve undertaken to produce your publications, incorporates an analytical discussion of the main results and puts the total work submitted in context.

 What kind of publications are considered to be appropriate for a submission via this route?

 - a portfolio might contain one or more of following:

 - refereed journal papers

 - other media/other public output (eg architectural or engineering designs)

 - The submission of a single book, work or artefact is also possible